symfony/symfony/src/Symfony/Component/Console/Tests/Fixtures/application_mbstring.md

 The list command lists all commands:

-  php app/console list
+  app/console list

 You can also display the commands for a specific namespace:

-  php app/console list test
+  app/console list test

 You can also output the information in other formats by using the --format option:

-  php app/console list --format=xml
+  app/console list --format=xml

 It's also possible to get raw list of commands (useful for embedding command runner):

-  php app/console list --raw
+  app/console list --raw

 ### Arguments